secretlifeof/juhuui/README.md

 ### UI tool intended for design systems

 Juhuui is a a UI library and a tool made for building design systems.
-It has a flexible API so that styled components can be nested and merged.
+Merge and nest components in a simple manner.
+Variants can be created programmatically.

 ---

+#### 🔔 Work in progress

-#### 🔔 This is a work in progress and the API is still being finalized.
+This is a work in progress and the API is still being finalized.
+Please install juhuui@next for features described below.
 You can of course test it and provide some feedback :-)

 ---